lanefrasier/Julias-Online-Math-Notes/README.md

-# High Performance Computing / Quantum Computing Program Prep
+# MSc Mathematics Program Prep

 Welcome to my personal learning repository.
-This project documents my self-guided preparation for applying to a Master’s program in **High Performance Computing** and **Quantum Computing**.
+This project documents my self-guided preparation for applying to a Master’s program in **Mathematics**.
 It includes handwritten note conversions, markdown study guides, key derivations, visual explanations, and a final showcase project.

 I created this repository to:
 - Deepen my understanding of foundational concepts